 Reassigned Time for Federation President.

 The Federation’s President shall receive one-third FTEF reassigned time (at the District’s expense) during each of fall, winter, and spring quarters.
 Such reassigned time shall be implemented through consultation between the Federation and the District President.
-The SVCFT may purchase additional reassigned time for its members by reimbursing the College for actual replacement costs at the Step A adjunct faculty rate upon approval by the District President.
+The SVCFT may purchase additional reassigned time for its members by reimbursing the College for actual replacement costs at the Step A associate faculty rate upon approval by the District President.

 The Federation President and/or the Federation member(s) shall assist in the following: